Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 We find that the quality of LLM-generated functions varies significantly depending on the document chunk and in-context examples used in the prompts.
 To address the variability in function quality, we adopt the strategy we previously proposed in \citet{arora2022ama}.
 This strategy curates multiple diverse prompt templates for the same task (i.e. multiple function generation prompts in the style of \cref{fig:function_prompts}) and prompts the LLM with each in turn to produce a diverse set of \textit{function candidates} $F = \{f_1, f_2, ... f_{k}\}$.

-Concretely, we curate two function generation prompts $P_A$ and $P_B$ (both included in Appendix \ref{sec:microprompts}) $P_A$ includes no in-context examples, only a task description that encourages the LLM to use regular expressions. $P_B$ includes two in-context examples along with the task description that encourages the LLM to import and use any Python library of choice.
+\systemname{} permits the use of multiple function generation prompts.
+We use $P_A$ and $P_B$ (included in \cite{arora2023evaporate}) in this work. $P_A$ has zero in-context examples and a task description that encourages the LLM to use regex. $P_B$ has two in-context examples and a task description that encourages the LLM to import and use any Python library.
 We find that neither consistently outperforms the other. $P_A$ produces higher quality functions on $69\%$, $45\%$, $60\%$, $91\%$, and $31\%$ of attributes on the 8 SWDE Movie, 5 SWDE University, FDA reports, Enron, and Wikipedia player pages settings respectively.
-Writing a single ``perfect'' prompt that performs well across all documents can be challenging and prompting the LLM to complete the task in multiple ways helps.
+Designing a single ``perfect'' prompt can be challenging so \systemname{} aggregates results from multiple prompts.